List Comprehension

 x += 1

-Tip: The if
+Tip: Use the if

-Complex Example: Nested List Comprehension
+Nested List Comprehension (Flatten a Matrix)

-# Flatten a matrix using nested list comprehension
+# Flatten a 3x3 matrix

 matrix = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]